wizo06/japanese/docs/Fundamentals/particles.md

 *Normal English*
 Person A: I like ==you==.
-Person B: I like ==you== too.
+Person B: I also like ==you==.
+(I like you too)

-Notice that when person A says "you", it's referring to person B. But when person B says "you", it's referring to person A. Even though these two comments are not referring to the same person ーtherefore they're not "consistent"ー, they don't contradict each other.
+This usage of 「も」 is simply providing us additional information "I like you too" (from Person B), on top of the previous information "I like you" (from Person A).

-**Example 2**
+**Example 5**

 Suppose you were working on something on a Sunday night.
 There's someone who is staying up with you to help you finish your task.
 Then you realize that it's already midnight and you want to let the other person know that it's OK to go to sleep now.
 You could say to the other person:

 - もう寝ていいよ。疲れたでしょう？明日は月曜日だから{++仕事 ==も== あるし。++}
-Literally: *Sleep is OK.
+Literally: *It's OK to sleep.
 Tired, right?
-Monday is tomorrow so {++there is ==also== work.++}*
+Tomorrow is Monday so {++there is ==also== work.++}*

 Or in normal English:

 *You can go to sleep now.
 You must be tired, right?
 It's Monday tomorrow so you also have to work.*

-The comment at the end "there is also work" isn't necessarily "consistent" with what you said previously, in the sense that "There is X, there is Y, there is also work".
-However, saying 「も」 here is simply "adding one more reason why you should go to sleep now".
+In this example, 「も」 is simply adding one more reason why you should go to sleep now: "you have work tomorrow".
 The previous reason was "you must be tired, right?".

 ## Case marking particles